AravJain007/Computer-Vision/README.md

-# Computer-Vision
-This is a repository where i will try to implement the Computer Vision research papers and SOTA models one by one and in that process learn more about various Computer vision tasks like image recognition, image segmentation, image generation, video generation and so on.
-This whole repository is an effort to learn Computer Vision more effectively and to learn about the internal working of several API's that make our daily task easier.
-Any meaningful suggestions and comments which could help me move forward in my journey are welcome...
+# Computer Vision Research and Implementation Repository

+Welcome to the Computer Vision Research and Implementation Repository!
+Here, I embark on a journey to implement state-of-the-art (SOTA) models and explore various research papers in the field of Computer Vision.
+Each implementation is a step towards a deeper understanding of tasks such as image recognition, image segmentation, image generation, video generation, and more.

+## Motivation

+This repository is not just a collection of code but a dedicated effort to enhance my knowledge of Computer Vision.
+By diving into the implementation of research papers and SOTA models, I aim to grasp the intricacies of the field.
+Additionally, I seek to unravel the internal workings of several APIs that simplify our daily tasks.

+## Objectives

+1. **Learning by Doing:** Through hands-on implementation, I aspire to reinforce my understanding of Computer Vision concepts.
+2. **SOTA Models:** Implementing state-of-the-art models to stay abreast of the latest advancements in the field.
+3. **Task Exploration:** Delving into various Computer Vision tasks, including image recognition, segmentation, generation, and more.

+## Contributions

+Your meaningful suggestions and comments are not only welcome but encouraged!
+Feel free to share insights, tips, or recommendations that could propel me forward in this learning journey.

+Thank you for joining me on this exciting adventure in the realm of Computer Vision! 🚀